brillout/wildcard-api/docs/faq.md

 <p align="center">

 <sup>
-<a href="https://github.com/reframejs/wildcard-api/issues/new">Open a GitHub ticket</a>
+Feel free to <a href="https://github.com/reframejs/wildcard-api/issues/new">open a GitHub ticket</a>
 if you have questions or if something is not clear.
 We enjoy talking with our users.
 </sup>